||David Wm. Reed

 Phone Work: (979) 845-0139

 Dr. Reed has a fantastic wife, Lynn.
 Both Dr. Reed and his wife Lynn were born and raised in small towns in south Louisiana.
 Lynn is from Palmetto, LA.
 Dr. Reed was raised on the banks of the Atachafalaya River in Krotz Springs, LA.
-Dave and Lynn have a great family.
+Dave and Lynn have a great family, including a batch of older grandkids and younger grandkids.
 They have two great kids Lori and David.
 Lori is the oldest, is the most wonderful daughter a dad could have, and is married to Brett Roderick (Brett's alright too).
 Lori and Brett have blessed Grandpa Dave and Nana Lynn with three fantastic grandchildren, Ryan, Katie, and Jackson.
 Dr. Reed loves his daughter's philosophy that it is the grandparent's job to spoil the grand kids, of which Grandpa and Nana are doing a masterful job.
 David is Dr. Reed's best buddy, and he is married to a fantastic daughter-in-law Della.
 For fun, Dr. Reed likes outdoors, hunting, fishing , working in the shop, playing with his grand kids, and in the spring Aggie baseball.
 Dr. Reed also likes to cook cajun and camp food, and if you like you can see some of Dave's Cajun and Camp Cooking Recipes.